 149 Barker St, Pembroke, MA 02359, USA

-This Pembroke Conservation property surrounds Herring Brook.
-In the springtime, usually in April, herring begin their annual migration.
+This large grassy town-owned park stands on both sides of Herring Brook.
+Herring begin their annual migration in the springtime, usually in April.
 Starting from Massachusetts Bay, they swim up the North River for 12 miles to this site and beyond.
 They are on their way to their spawning grounds at Gorham Mill, Oldham Pond, and Furnace Pond.

-You can view migrating herring here.
-The brook is only about six inches deep, and a couple of feet wide.
-Look for herring gathering in large numbers just before a riffle, to rest before attempting to swim upstream.
+You can actually view migrating herring here at Herring Run Park!
+In some places, the brook is only about six inches deep, and a couple of feet wide.
+Look for silvery-blue (or purplish) fish, about a foot in length.
+They often gather in large numbers to rest, just before a riffle, before attempting to swim upstream.
 They are hard to spot at first, as they are well-camouflaged to blend in with the river bottom.

 Fishing is not permitted in Herring Run Park while the herring are running.